ploeh/ploeh.github.com/README.md

 The most popular comment system at the time was Disqus, and I did investigate whether I could import the existing comments into that system.
 It did strike me as a bit proprietary, though, which made me reflect further on the problem.
 Migrating the comments to Disqus would effectively trap them there.
 Would I be able to get them out again if I decided to migrate to yet another system?

 Thus, I decided (at first, as an experiment) to embed the comments directly in the article.
-It's not ideal, but the trade-off I've identified.
+It's not ideal, but the best trade-off I've yet identified.

 ### Longevity